everycure-org/matrix/docs/src/onboarding/local-setup.md

 make
 ```

+!!! tip

+    If you are running on an ARM machine (e.g., MacBooks with Apple Silicon), you might not get the best performance.
+In this case call `make TARGET_PLATFORM=linux/arm64` instead which will build the image for your specific architecture.

 This command executes a number of make targets, namely:
 - set up a virtual environment
 - install the python dependencies